 Removing the amplifier

-Slide the passenger seat all the way back.
+First, slide the passenger seat all the way back.
 Lift up the flap in the carpet and you will see a 10mm bolt.
 Unscrew it.

 Slide the passenger seat all the way forward.